 Lastly, some hosts try to up-sell certain add-on products like daily backups or server security scanning.
 If you don’t want these extras, be sure to uncheck any boxes before you buy.

-Considering all the factors (server speed, uptime, tech support, ease of use, and price) here are six of the best options out there to try.
+Considering all the factors (server speed, uptime, tech support, ease of use, and price), the above are some of the best inexpensive web hosts for your websites.

-Don’t forget: Match your web host to your website needs
+But remember: Match your web host to your website needs!

-Unfortunately, there is no outright best web host.
+There is no outright best cheap web host.
 Only the one that is right for you and your needs.
 Different web hosts are suited to different priorities.